Analysis | A journalist’s conviction spells trouble for democracy in the Philippines

 “The Trump administration has been largely silent,” observed The Washington Post’s editorial board.
 “President Trump evidently admires Duterte’s strongman instincts; at one of their meetings, Trump laughed approvingly when Duterte referred to the press corps as ‘spies.’”

-Trump should denounce this assault on press freedom in the Philippines.
-Instead, he’s imitating it. ...
-My column on @mariaressa, what's happened at @VOANews, and creeping autocracy https://t.co/WeMEL7KhfB— Margaret Sullivan (@Sulliview) June 21, 2020

 Like other journalists challenging nationalist governments, Ressa has found herself victim to vicious social media campaigns from Duterte’s supporters online.
 “I’ve worked in war zones ...
-[But] with the kind of hate and exponential attacks you get on social media — the weaponization of the law — this is tougher,” she recently told Public Radio International.
+[But] with the kind of hate and exponential attacks you get on social media — the weaponization of the law — this is tougher,” she recently told “The World” public radio show.
 “This is a tougher environment to work in than a war zone because you don’t know where the attacks are going to come from, right?
 There’s a Damocles sword hanging over your head all the time.”

 Analysts see Ressa’s ordeal as the prototypical illustration of how modern democracies can backslide.
 That someone as prominent and famous as her now faces mounting legal cases and fees and the prospect of imprisonment is a chilling warning to journalists throughout the country with fewer resources and international connections.
 Meanwhile, authorities still cloak their actions in the language of liberal democracy.